stackbuilders/sb-debian-base/README.md

         - You can define {{ ports }}
     - Open specific ports for specific IPs
         - You can define {{ port_ips }}
+- Set and update environment variables
+    - You need to define {{ sb_debian_base_environment_variables }}
-- Create user and group for deployer user
+- Create Unix user and group for deployer user
     - You need to define the var {{ sb_debian_base_deploy_user }} (e.g. deployer)
     - Optionally define the var {{ sb_debian_base_deploy_user_group }} (e.g. deployer)
       otherwise, it will be the same as {{ sb_debian_base_deploy_user }}